PM, COAS, DG ISI discuss national security matters

 25 Jan 2021

-ISLAMABAD: Chief of Army Staff, General Qamar Javed Bajwa called on Prime Minister Imran Khan here on Monday.
+Chief of Army Staff General Qamar Javed Bajwa called on Imran Khan in Islamabad on Monday.

-Director General Inter Services Intelligence (ISI) Lt.
-Gen. Faiz Hamid was also present during the meeting.
+According to a statement released by the Prime Minister Houses, Director General ISI Lieutenant General Faiz Hamid was also present during the meeting.

 UN conference: PM calls for viable framework for affordable supply of COVID-19 vaccines to developing countries